Bukola-Testimony/AltSchool-Cloud-Exercises-Third-Semester/Exercise-1/README.md

 - The tutor must be able to access your URL.

 - Explore Cloudfront, to privately expose your index.html file in your S3 bucket.

+## Process

+- Log in to your AWS account and navigate to the S3 service.

+- Click on the "Create bucket" button.

+- Enter a unique bucket name that includes a time stamp and your name.
+For example, "johnsmith-2021-04-23-12".

+- Select a region for your bucket and click on "Create".

+- In the bucket properties, click on the "Static website hosting" option.

+- Enable static website hosting and enter the name of the index file for your website.
+For example, "index.html".

+- Click on "Save" to apply the changes.

+- In the bucket permissions, make sure the bucket and its content are set to private by selecting the "Block all public access" option.

+- Click on the "Save" button to apply the changes.

+- Navigate to the Cloudfront service in your AWS account and click on the "Create Distribution" button.

+- Select the "Web" delivery method and click on the "Get started" button.

+- In the Origin settings, select the S3 bucket you created in the previous steps as the origin domain name.

+- In the Default Cache Behavior settings, select the "Redirect HTTP to HTTPS" option.

+- In the Distribution settings, enter a unique Cloudfront URL for your website and click on the "Create Distribution" button.

+- Wait for the Cloudfront distribution to be created and enabled.

+- Test the Cloudfront URL to make sure the index.html file in your S3 bucket is privately exposed and only accessible from the Cloudfront URL.

 ## Getting Started